-Commissioned for MOCA Toronto’s ongoing Lightbox series, Crown land (2023) is a new interactive work by Patrick Cruz that will operate as playful self-critique, as well as to facilitate discussion around the entangled relationship between contemporary art and real estate, within the legacy of Canadian settler colonialism.
+Commissioned for MOCA Toronto’s ongoing Lightbox series, Crown land (2023) is a new interactive work by Patrick Cruz that operates as playful self-critique, as well as to facilitate discussion around the entanglement of artists and arts institutions with the real estate industry, within the legacy of Canadian settler colonialism.

 About the Artist

 Patrick Cruz (b.
 1987) is an artist and educator born in Quezon City, Philippines, who lives and works in Toronto, Canada.
 Cruz studied painting at the University of the Philippines Diliman and received a certificate in Pochinko clowning.
 He holds an MFA from the University of Guelph and a BFA from Emily Carr University of Art + Design.
 His practice is informed by the intersections of folk spirituality, diasporic experience and the role of play within clownhood.

 Cruz is an Assistant Professor in Studio Art at the University of Toronto’s Scarborough and Daniels campuses and is a co-founder of the curatorial collective Kamias Special Projects, which hosts the Kamias Triennial.
 In 2021, he received the Thirteen Artist Award from the Cultural Center of the Philippines, was long-listed for the Sobey Art Award in 2019 and won the 17th RBC Canadian Painting Competition in 2015.